Reform of the House of Lords: Royal Commission

-In a debate in the House of Lords on 7 March 2000, Baroness Jay expressed the government's broad acceptance of the commission's report:
+In a debate in the House of Lords on 7 March 2000, Baroness Jay of Paddington expressed the government's broad acceptance of the commission's report:

-The Government accept the principles underlying the main elements of the Royal Commission's proposals on the future role and structure of this House, and will act on them.
-That is, we agree that the Second Chamber should clearly be subordinate, largely nominated but with a minority elected element and with a particular responsibility to represent the regions.
-We agree there should be a statutory appointments commission ...

 On 4 May 2000 the Prime Minister announced the membership of a non-statutory Appointments Commission.
 In the debate in the Commons on 19 June 2000 the Government announced the establishment of a Joint Committee of both houses to consider the Royal Commission's work.
 But in a written reply on 6 March 2001 the Government stated there was little prospect of a Joint Committee being established in the present Parliament due to a failure of cross-party discussions.
 On 26 April 2001 the Queen confirmed her intention to create 15 new non-party-political members of the House of Lords termed "People's Peers".
 In the May 2001 general election, all three main parties included statements on House of Lords reform in their manifestos.

 White paper and first consultation

 On 7 November 2001, the government launched a white paper and consultation stating:

-A credible and effective second chamber is vital to the health of Britain's democracy ...
-The Government is determined to proceed with this wider reform of the House of Lords.
-The Royal Commission offered an excellent way forward and the Government has a clear electoral mandate to undertake it.
-Our mission is to equip the British people with a Parliament and a constitution fit for the 21st century.
-A reformed second chamber has an indispensable role to play, and this White Paper prepares the way for its introduction.

 In the white paper, although the government said it "strongly endorsed" the Royal Commission's views, it listed its own proposals: